Dinnu17V/review-commenting-system/README.md

 # review-commenting-system
-The Users Can Review , edit , delete the comments and Connect with other active users.
+The users can review , edit , delete their own comments and Connect with other active users.